hneutr/dotfiles/lex/README.md

 > [flags]()
 ----------------------------------------
 - file: `[name](path): flags` (stored in a "file flags" file that lists all files in the project)
-- add mappings for to toggle flags eg `<leader>fq` toggles a question flag on the line
+- add mappings to toggle flags eg `<leader>fq` toggles a question flag on the line

 ----------------------------------------
 > [projects]()